David Haye vs. Audley Harrison

-David Haye vs. Audley Harrison, billed as Best of Enemies, was a professional boxing match contested on 13 November 2010, for the WBA Heavyweight championship.
+David Haye vs. Audley Harrison, billed as Best of Enemies, was a professional boxing match contested on 13 November 2010 for the WBA Heavyweight championship.

 Background

-After his stoppage win over former champion John Ruiz in his first defence, WBA champion David Haye entered into negotiations with the Klitschko brothers with Wembley Stadium and Stamford Bridge being mentioned possible venues.
-This talks however were unsuccessful as the brothers agreed to face former champions Shannon Briggs and Samuel Peter instead.
-This left the main options for Haye as, European champion (and former amateur teammate) Audley Harrison and former 2 division champion Tomasz Adamek.
-Ultimately Haye came to an agreement with Harrison to meet in November.
+After his stoppage win over former champion John Ruiz in his first defence, WBA champion David Haye entered into negotiations with the Klitschko brothers, with Wembley Stadium and Stamford Bridge being mentioned possible venues.
+These talks however were unsuccessful as the brothers agreed to face former champions Shannon Briggs and Samuel Peter instead.
+This left two main options for Haye: European champion (and former amateur teammate) Audley Harrison and former two-division champion Tomasz Adamek.
+Ultimately, Haye came to an agreement with Harrison to meet in November.

-The build up to bout was marked by a great amount of trashtalk from both fighters, including Haye saying "Fortunately, there are enough people in Britain who want to see him get destroyed, completely annihilated.
+The build up to bout was marked by a great amount of trashtalk from both fighters, including Haye saying 'Fortunately, there are enough people in Britain who want to see him get destroyed, completely annihilated.
 That's why this fight is happening.
-They want me to close the curtain on the joke that is the Audley Harrison show."
-While Harrison said "When I came out of the Olympics they called me Muhammad Ali, then four years later I'm 'Fraudley'.
-But after this fight I'll be extraordinary.".
+They want me to close the curtain on the joke that is the Audley Harrison show'.
+Harrison said 'When I came out of the Olympics, they called me Muhammad Ali, then four years later I'm "Fraudley".
+But after this fight I'll be extraordinary'.

-It was expected that Haye' superior speed, coupled with his uppercut would give him the edge over the slower and innately more cautious Harrison.
+It was expected that Haye's superior speed, coupled with his uppercut, would give him the edge over the slower and innately more cautious Harrison.

-This was only third time in history that two brits had faced each other for the heavyweight title, and first on UK soil since Lennox Lewis vs. Frank Bruno in 1993.
+This was only the third time in history that two Brits had faced each other for the heavyweight title, and the first on UK soil since Lennox Lewis vs. Frank Bruno in 1993.

 The fight

-Harrison entered the ring to a chorus of boos, prompting BBC Radio 5 Live co-commentator Steve Bunce to comment that "Audley looks troubled, he looks nervous and he looks tormented".
+Harrison entered the ring to a chorus of boos, prompting BBC Radio 5 Live co-commentator Steve Bunce to comment that 'Audley looks troubled, he looks nervous and he looks tormented'.

 The first round was extremely tentative with neither fighter landing any punches.
-The second round started in the same vein before the referee briefly halted the action to encourage the pair to engage, prompting cheers from the crowd.
-Haye begin throwing more through the rest of the round, but nothing seemed to trouble the challenger.
+The second round started in the same vein before the referee briefly halted the bout to encourage the pair to engage, prompting cheers from the crowd.
+Haye began throwing more through the rest of the round, but nothing seemed to trouble the challenger.
 Haye came out firing at the start of the third and he hurt Harrison with a big right hand.
 Haye followed up with a pair of left-right combinations that sent Harrison down.
-He beat the count but Haye immediately launched a barrage of unanswered punching with Harrison against the ropes, prompting the referee to wave it off giving Haye a third-round TKO victory.
-According to punchstats Harrison only landed 2 of the 28 punches (both jabs) he threw although the whole bout.
+He beat the count, but Haye immediately launched a barrage of unanswered punching with Harrison against the ropes, prompting the referee to wave it off and giving Haye a third-round TKO victory.
+According to punchstats, Harrison only landed 2 (both jabs) of the 28 punches he threw throughout the whole bout.